fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 ### Exercises 12.17.

 #### Exercise 12.17:

+> In this exercise, submit the entire production environment, including both express and react applications, Dockerfiles and docker-compose.yml.

 Create a production docker-compose.yml with all of the services, nginx, react-app, express-app, mongodb and redis.